Four Ways the Food and Beverage Industry Can Reduce Food Waste

 For food and beverage retailers as well as their suppliers and logistics providers, gaining visibility into the supply chain can help them make better decisions in a number of areas, including load planning and routing.
 Different divisions within an organization often operate in silos, but a strong logistics partner can utilize a number of technologies that connect a customer's data, providing a true picture of its operations, uncovering efficiencies and streamlining deliveries.

 3PLs continue to invest in technology that can increase collaboration and speed the flow of information among shippers, the warehouse and transportation providers.
 "There is a mass of data that can be collected within the supply chain.
-3PLs are getting better at collecting the data," said Andy Moses, senior vice president of sales and solutions at Penske Logistics.
+3PLs are getting better at collecting the data," said Andy Moses, senior vice president of solutions and sales strategy at Penske Logistics.

 Moses said Penske Logistics is working to take technology and put it in the palm of a user's hand to make good business decisions on a regular basis.
 "As exceptions are occurring, we can utilize technology to ensure reaction times are immediate," he said.